RaghadDH/-UI-Assessment/README.md

 ## Above & Beyond (Optional)

-* Implemented **Safe Area** support to ensure UI elements do not overlap with phone camera notches or rounded screen edges.
+ I also Implemented Safe Area support to ensure UI elements do not overlap with phone camera notches or rounded screen edges.
   I used a free, ready-made Unity script available online From unity website for handling Safe Area adjustments.
   This guarantees the UI displays correctly across various devices, including newer phones with notches.

-* Bonus: Prepared to animate **Hover Element 2** for additional UI interactivity if required.

-## How to Run

-* Open the Unity project called `UI - Assessment`
-* Open the scene file `MainScene.unity`.
-* Press Play to test the UI.
+ Set up animation for Hover Element 2 to elevate UI responsiveness